 US Aggression vs. Germany is the Real Driving Force in the Russian-Ukrainian Quagmire

-A RAND Corporation report dated 25 Jan.
-2022 proves that Washington, not the Kremlin, is the aggressor in this conflict, with the EU and Germany as Washington's main objective
+A alleged RAND Corp. report dated 25 Jan.
+2022 suggests that Washington, not the Kremlin, is the aggressor in this conflict, with the EU and Germany as America's main objective

+Dear readers, as the Ukrainian quagmire appears to be on the verge of a phase shift these days—with Russian forces advancing while Ukrainian (NATO) lines are faltering—I suppose revisiting a piece I wrote over three years ago may be a good idea.
+If only as an exercise of me say, ‘well, for the record’ or the like.

+I take no pleasure in any of this, nor do I wish to be commended for ‘seeing this early’ or the like; it’s actually not that tricky to ‘see’ things others don’t, that is, as long as one stays on the side of reality-as-is, as opposed to the wishful thinking found so often elsewhere.

+Enjoy, I suppose.
+I’ve added some emphases and the [snark] here is due to my editorialising three-plus years after I originally wrote the piece.

 EDIT (15 Sept.
 2022): since this post appeared, RAND Corp. has issued a statement denying the authenticity of the document in question.
-For accountability reasons, I shall not change or delete the posting, but you are encouraged to check out my dedicated posting on this subject matter.
+For accountability reasons, I shall not change or delete the posting, but you are encouraged to check out my dedicated posting:

+US Aggression vs. Germany--UPDATE: RAND Corp.
+Denies Authenticity, Authorship of Document in Question (while spouting misinformation elsewhere)

 Sure, a lot of things in the current quagmire—call it what you want: a ‘special military operation’, a ‘war of aggression’ (Angriffskrieg, which is what German-language legacy media typically uses), or the like.
 Sometimes German-language legacy media even uses the term ‘war of extermination’ (Vernichtungskrieg), perhaps to absolve their own countries’ sordid past, but who really knows what’s going on in the editorial meetings of these dark and disturbed places…